wesbos/eslint-config-wesbos/readme.md

 ## With Yarn

-It should just work, but if they aren't showing up in your package.json, try `npx install-peerdeps -Y`
+It should just work, but if they aren't showing up in your package.json, try `npx install-peerdeps --dev eslint-config-wesbos -Y`

 ## 🤬🤬🤬🤬 IT'S NOT WORKING